Maybe the real friends were the friends we made along the way.

 At first blush you may think that a todo list sounds incredibly impersonal, it’s actually a deep expression of caring.
 When people ask for more details, I receive pretty much universally positive feedback, so now I’ll share it with you.

 Yep, it’s as simple as it sounds.

 - I have a list called Keep In Touch.

-- Each entry on my Keep In Touch list is a human being, with their phone number attached to the entry, that way I can text them from there.
+- Each entry on my Keep In Touch list is a person, with their phone number attached to the entry, that way I can text 1 them from there.

 - Each entry also has a time interval, how often I contact them, depending on how close we are.

 Now I admit, this does sound a bit mechanical, but here’s where the philosophy behind this list is important.
+If you call it a system it sounds cold, but creating a dedicated space for people in your life sounds a lot warmer.
 The word todo sounds like a chore, you’re being told what to do, but these are just reminders, not orders!

 The odds of me not talking to my best friend for a week are slim to none, but it does happen every once in a while.
 This todo list item serves as a nudge — hey, reach out to your best friend, even if it’s just sending a pulse.
 This almost always leads to a deeper conversation where you learn about what’s going on in your friend’s life.
 It provides an opportunity to find out about them, and for them to find out about you.
 But sometimes it doesn’t, and that’s ok, in that case it just serves as a reminder that you’re in their life and they matter to you.

 Your best friend though is a bit of an edge case, odds are you’re going to be talking to them quite a bit.
 This system works best for those people who you aren’t in touch with every day, or even every week.

 I want to be clear, this isn’t a formula.
 You should figure out what cadences work best for you in your life, this is what mine happens to look like.